Sleeping Dogs (video game): Plot

 Popstar's arrest creates a bottleneck in ketamine supply, causing tensions among the Sun On Yee.
-The Water Street Boys begin suspecting that Shen is a cop, but he manages to shift the gang's suspicions to Ming, a ketamine dealer working for Chu.
-After Dogeyes' men shoot up Chu's mother's restaurant, the Water Street Boys burn down Dogeyes' waterfront sweatshop; Shen also captures Siu Wah, the manager of the operation, who is then forced to work for Chu.
-Having come to treat Shen as his second-in-command, Chu introduces him to David Wa-Lin "Uncle" Po, the elderly chairman of the Sun On Yee; in private, Chu also tells Shen to take over as the gang's leader, should anything happen to him.
-Retaliatory attacks on each other's properties culminate in the killing of Winston and his fiancée at their wedding by men posing as members of the rival 18K triad.
-The leader of the Sun On Yee, David Wa-Lin "Uncle" Po, is critically wounded in the attack, but is saved by Shen.
-As a reward, Shen is promoted to "Red Pole" of the Sun On Yee and he takes over Winston's position in the Water Street branch.
-He hunts down Winston's killer who reveals that Dogeyes instigated the attack.
+The Water Street Boys begin suspecting that Shen is a cop, but he shifts suspicions to Ming, a ketamine dealer working for Winston.
+After Dogeyes' men shoot up Winston's mother's restaurant, the Water Street Boys burn down Dogeyes' waterfront sweatshop.
+Shen captures Siu Wah, manager of Dogeyes' operation, forcing him to work for Winston.
+Coming to treat Shen as his second-in-command, Winston introduces him to David Wa-Lin "Uncle" Po, the elderly chairman of the Sun On Yee.
+Privately, Winston tells Shen to take over as the leader of the Water Street Boys should anything happen to him.
+Mutual retaliatory attacks culminate in Winston and his fiancée, Peggy Li, being killed during a massacre at their wedding by men posing as the 18K.
+Uncle Po is critically wounded in the attack, but is saved by Shen, who is promoted to "Red Pole" of the Sun On Yee.

-Shen captures Dogeyes who is killed by Winston's mother.
-Po dies in the hospital.
-As a branch leader, Shen becomes embroiled in a power struggle over the leadership of Sun On Yee, siding with "Broken Nose" Jiang against another branch leader, Henry "Big Smile" Lee.
-After Po's funeral, during which they are attacked by 18K members, Lee reluctantly agrees to an election that will decide the leader of the Sun On Yee, but promises retaliation if he does not win.
-Shen refuses Pendrew's order to get off the case out of fear of Lee taking over.
-Lee orders attacks against other Sun On Yee branches in an attempt to eliminate the competition and intimidate them into voting for him, including kidnapping Jackie and handing him to the 18K as a way to get rid of Shen.
-Just before the election, Shen receives a text message from Jackie to meet him, but he finds Jackie hanged and disemboweled on a pipe in an alleyway.
+Taking over his position in the Water Street branch, Shen tracks down Winston's killer, Johnny Ratface, who reveals that Dogeyes instigated the attack.
+Shen eventually captures Dogeyes, who is killed by Winston's mother.
+Once Uncle Po dies in the hospital, Shen becomes embroiled in a power struggle over the leadership of Sun On Yee, siding with "Broken Nose" Jiang against another leader, Henry "Big Smile" Lee.
+After Uncle Po's funeral, where they are attacked by the 18K, Lee agrees to an election for the new leader of the Sun On Yee, promising retaliation if he does not win.
+Shen refuses Pendrew's order to leave the case, fearing that Lee may take over.

+Lee soon instigates attacks against other branches to eliminate the competition and intimidate votes in his favor.
+Afterward, Shen rescues Jackie, who was being used as bait.
+Prior to the election, Shen is lured into finding a disemboweled Jackie hanging in an alleyway.
+He is then abducted by Liu Shen Tong, a feared Triad enforcer who knows Shen is a cop.
+After being tortured, Shen escapes and kills Tong.
+When Shen confronts Lee at his compound, before killing him, he learns that Pendrew betrayed him.

-Shen is knocked out and wakes up, greeted by Liu Shen Tong, a feared Triad enforcer who knows Shen is a cop.
-Shen is tortured, but manages to escape and kills Tong.
-He then proceeds to assault Lee's compound, reaching Lee, who reveals to Shen that Pendrew sold him out.
-The two fight and Shen kills Lee, ending the long and violent civil war and allowing Jiang to become the chairwoman of the Sun On Yee.
-With the deaths of many senior ranking gang members, Shen is commended on his work but is informed by Mak that Pendrew has been promoted to Interpol and is out of his reach.
-Shen receives video evidence from Jiang showing that Pendrew killed Uncle Po by injecting lethal chemicals into his IV.
-After leaking the footage, Shen is able to incriminate Pendrew and returns to work on the police force.
-Jiang watches Shen from afar and orders the remaining Sun On Yee members to leave him alone, due to his loyalty to her.
+With the civil war over following Lee's death, Jiang is elected chairwoman of the Sun On Yee.
+While Shen is commended on his work, he is informed by Raymond that Pendrew has been promoted to Interpol.
+Shen eventually receives video from Jiang revealing Pendrew killed Uncle Po by injecting chemicals into his IV.
+Leaking the footage, Shen incriminates Pendrew, returning to work on the police force.
+Jiang watches Shen from afar, ordering the remaining Sun On Yee to leave him alone due to his loyalty to her.